JustinTArthur/vsfieldkit/docs/usage.rst

 .. autofunction:: vsfieldkit.assume_progressive(clip) -> VideoNode

-    For progressive content that has been encoded as interlaced with vertical chroma subsampling, use :py:func:`vsfieldkit.resample_as_progressive` or
+    For progressive content that has been interlaced and has vertical chroma subsampling, :py:func:`vsfieldkit.resample_as_progressive` or
-    :py:func:`vsfieldkit.upsample_as_progressive` instead.
+    :py:func:`vsfieldkit.upsample_as_progressive` could be considered as
+    well.

 .. autofunction:: vsfieldkit.assume_tff(clip) -> VideoNode